-- Collect letter's from your doctors: A letter from your doctor about the condition you are experiencing and the symptoms that are impacting your ability to work.
+- Collect letter's from your doctors: A disability doctor letter about the condition you are experiencing and the symptoms that are impacting your ability to work.
 If you can, gather letters from multiple doctors.
 Submit these with your application.

 - Monitor your claim's progress: Stay on top of your application.
 The SSA may request additional paperwork or evidence.
 The longer it takes to get this to them, the longer your claim will take to process.

 - Consider working with an attorney: A lawyer or disability advocate may be familiar with filing disability claims.
 They will know what evidence is needed to help support your claim and can assist in gathering your supporting documents.